Encryption Architecture

 - 3Fetch [encrypted_secret + wrapped_DEK] from DB

-- 5KMS returns plaintext DEK (inside HSM boundary)
+- 5KMS returns plaintext DEK (inside secure boundary)

 - 6Decrypt secret with DEK (AES-256-GCM)